tsironis/tech-icon-font/README.md

 Usage
 =====

 Use as any other web font.
+Licensed under [http://creativecommons.org/licenses/by-sa/3.0/deed.en_US](Creative Commons 3.0)